geekan/MetaGPT-docs/src/en/guide/use_cases/agent/interpreter/crawl_webpage.md

 ## Overview

 Web scraping involves the extraction and understanding of web page content, providing users with more intelligent, customized information retrieval and analysis capabilities.
-We will implement this scenario requirement with CodeInterpreter.
+We will implement this scenario requirement with Interpreter.

 ## Example: Using the Tool to Obtain Table Data from a Static Web Page